M. Sivasithamparam: Political career

-During the Black July Sivasithamparam's home and cars in Norris Canal Road, Colombo were burnt.
+During the 1983 Black July riots, Sivasithamparam's home and cars in Norris Canal Road, Colombo were burnt.
 Sivasithamparam was away in Mannar but his family were home.
 They escaped unharmed.

 Sivasithamparam and all other TULF MPs boycotted Parliament from the middle of 1983 for a number of reasons: they were under pressure from Sri Lankan Tamil militants not to stay in Parliament beyond their normal six-year term; the Sixth Amendment to the Constitution of Sri Lanka required them to swear an oath unconditionally renouncing support for a separate state; and the Black July riots in which up to 3,000 Tamils were murdered by Sinhalese mobs.
 After three months of absence, Sivasithamparam forfeited his seat in Parliament on 22 October 1983.
 His refusal to take the oath under the Sixth Amendment also barred him from practising as a lawyer.

-Sivasithamparam and his family, like many families of leading Tamil politicians, fled to Madras (now Chennai), Tamil Nadu.
+Sivasithamparam and his family, like many families of leading Tamil politicians, fled to Madras (now Chennai), Tamil Nadu in India.
 M. G. Ramachandran, the Chief Minister of Tamil Nadu, gave the family a flat to stay in.
 Whilst in India Sivasithamparam took part in numerous peace talks.
 After the signing of the Indo-Sri Lanka Accord in 1987 Sivasithamparam returned to Sri Lanka.
 He was one of the TULF's candidates in Jaffna District at the 1989 parliamentary election but failed to get elected.
 Sivasithamparam survived an assassination attempt on 13 July 1989 but A. Amirthalingam and V. Yogeswaran, his fellow TULF leaders, were killed in the incident.
 Sivasithamparam had been shot in the chest and spent a long time in hospital recovering.
 He took on the leadership of the TULF following the assassination of Amirthalingam.

 He was one of the TULF's candidates in Vanni District at the 1994 parliamentary election but again failed to get elected.
 He took part in further peace talks in the late 1990s.
 Ill health and failure of peace talks forced him to return to Tamil Nadu.

 In 2001 the TULF, ACTC, Eelam People's Revolutionary Liberation Front and Tamil Eelam Liberation Organization formed the Tamil National Alliance (TNA).
 Sivasithamparam, the elder statesman of Sri Lankan Tamil politics, returned to Sri Lanka in 2001 when he was appointed as a National List Member of Parliament for the TNA in December 2001.